-2.E.1 TSNZ shall organise an annual National District Championship (NDC).
-2.E.2 The NDC shall be contested over 5 Rounds plus Semi Final & Final, on dates as set by Executive.
-2.E.3 Match to be held on Association home range, unless dispensation given to use alternate range.
-2.E.4 Teams shall consist of 18 members in 3 squads - Open = 10, Composite = 5, Junior = 3.
-2.E.5 Course of Fire: Open & Composite Squad 1 x 10 shot + 1 x 20 shot match Junior Squad 2 x 10 shot matches 2.E.6 Points and bonus points awarded as per the rules set down.
-2.E.7 The Executive to determine general competition conditions and entry fees.
-2.E.8 Trophies presented to winner of each Division final, Certificates to top 5 shooters in each Division final, and top 3 Juniors.
-2.E.9 Entry forms to be distributed via email.
+- 2.E.1 TSNZ shall organise an annual National District Championship (NDC). - 2.E.2 The NDC shall be contested over 5 Rounds plus Semi Final & Final, on dates as set by Executive. - 2.E.3 Match to be held on Association home range, unless dispensation given to use alternate range. - 2.E.4 Teams, competitor format, points and bonus points to be managed as per the NDC Rules previously determined by the Executive and published prior to each competition annually. - 2.E.7 The Executive to determine general competition conditions and entry fees. - 2.E.8 Trophies presented to winner of each Division final, Certificates to top 5 shooters in each Division final, and top 3 Juniors.